 madeinphila.com

-More than 50 local vendors will be set up inside the picturesque white wooden booths, adorned with the glow of Moravian stars.
+More than 50 local artisans, designers, crafters and jewelers will be set up inside picturesque white wooden booths, adorned with the glow of Moravian stars.

 MAGIC OF LIGHTS